ministryofjustice/hmpps-prisoner-events/README.md

 The Oracle docker image will not run in docker desktop under an M1 processor, so an intel VM is required - Colima.
 Also for now testContainers is not working under Colima until a better 'already up' test is found.

-Based on the instructions here: https://blog.jdriven.com/2022/07/running-oracle-xe-with-testcontainers-on-apple-silicon :

-Add these lines to your .zshrc or similar:
+Based on the instructions here: https://blog.jdriven.com/2022/07/running-oracle-xe-with-testcontainers-on-apple-silicon, add these lines to your .zshrc or similar:

 ```
 export TESTCONTAINERS_DOCKER_SOCKET_OVERRIDE=/var/run/docker.sock # in case testContainers is used in future